crisbh/disp-vector-RAMSES/README.md

 # disp-vector-RAMSES
-Calculation of displacement vector field equations to generate ICs using RAMSES
+Calculation of displacement vector field by solving a Poisson-like equation in real space to generate ICs for particles using RAMSES.